up-n-atom/8311/docs/guides/posts/install-8311-community-firmware-on-the-bfw-solutions-was-110.md

 ## Host setup

-Plug the WAS-110 into a 10-gigabit compatible SFP+ host interface, such as a NIC or network switch.
+Plug the WAS-110 into a 10-gigabit compatible SFP+ host interface, such as a NIC, media converter, and/or network switch.

 ### Download firmware